vkurko/calendar/README.md

 You can specify options that apply only to specific views.
 To do so provide separate options objects within the `views` option, keyed by the name of the view.

 ## Event object
-This is a JavaScript object that EventCalendar uses to store information about a calendar event.
+This is a JavaScript object that the Event Calendar uses to store information about a calendar event.

 Here are all properties that exist in Event object:
 <table>